At a Glance

 ✨Highlight Relevant Experience

 Be prepared to discuss your previous experience in stock control or inventory management.
-Use specific examples that demonstrate your ability to manage day-to-day operations effectively, as this is crucial for the Engineering Stores Controller role.
+Use specific examples to demonstrate how you've successfully managed similar responsibilities in the past.

 ✨Ask Insightful Questions

-Prepare a few thoughtful questions to ask at the end of the interview.
-This could include inquiries about the team structure, challenges faced in the role, or opportunities for professional development within the company.
+Prepare a few thoughtful questions to ask at the end of your interview.
+This could be about the team structure, challenges the company is currently facing, or opportunities for professional development within the role.